restatedev/documentation/docs/restate/managed_service.md

 There are several API endpoints at this hostname:

 ### Registering services (9070)
-A Restate meta endpoint, which can be used to register Restate Lambda functions written in [TypeScript](/services/deployment/lambda/lambda-typescript#discovering-the-services-behind-the-lambda-endpoint) and [Java](/services/deployment/lambda/lambda-java#discovering-the-services-behind-the-lambda-endpoint), with a bearer token set.
+A Restate admin endpoint, which can be used to register Restate Lambda functions written in [TypeScript](/services/deployment/lambda/lambda-typescript#discovering-the-services-behind-the-lambda-endpoint) and [Java](/services/deployment/lambda/lambda-java#discovering-the-services-behind-the-lambda-endpoint), with a bearer token set.
 ```bash